 You must produce photographic ID along with the correct PIN number.
 When you come to exit the Port, you hand in the weighbridge card and the Gate Release Pass.
 After the FSA has checked all details match, you may leave the Port.

-The Dangerous Substances in Harbour Area Regulations 1987 require you to notify us if you intend to carry hazardous goods through Portsmouth International Port.
+The Dangerous goods in Harbour Areas Regulations 2016 require you to notify us if you intend to carry hazardous goods through Portsmouth International Port.

 It is the Port’s requirement that all hazardous notifications should be forwarded to the duty Traffic Supervisor via email at email@example.com or fax 023 9283 3839 a minimum of 24 hours before arrival at the Port.